 DO brush your GSD regularly

 One important way to take care of your German Shepherd is to brush its coat regularly.
-This will help to remove any dirt, debris, or mats that may have become tangled in the fur.
+This will help to remove any dirt, debris, or mats.

 German Shepherds have a double coat which is one of their most distinguishing features.
 The outer coat is made up of long, thick hairs, while the undercoat is shorter and softer.